-Soon we will be introducing an Alexa and Google Home skill that enables members that are safe at home – but in need of road service – to request those services through their device.
-I’m sure that 117 years ago, the founders of AAA didn’t see that coming.
+We’ve even introduced an Alexa and Google Home skill that enables members that are safe at home – but in need of road service – to request those services through their device.
+I’m sure that 120 years ago, the founders of AAA didn’t see that coming.

 Additionally, we launched the latest in mobile battery testing technology that enables our roadside technicians to perform quicker and more accurate battery tests at the roadside in far less time.

 Clearly, a lot is happening at AAA concerning innovation, technology and how we deliver on our promise to provide exceptional experiences every time.